 - *In a canyon zone* "I'm bored.
 Let's go find a hero and toss him over the edge.
 Make sure he's a superspeeder.").

 - One particularly amusing one involves one gangster trying to explain what "oxymoron" means to another.

 "No, I didn't just call you stupid.
 I said your comment was an oxymoron.
 It's a rhetorical figure in which incongruous or contradictory terms are put together.
 Am I the only one who reads the books we swipe around here?"

-Ran across this one near an Architect building:
+- Ran across this one near an Architect building:

 "This is the third time my mission 'Statesman's Furry Adventure

 - Overheard conversation between two Council Supersoldiers:

 "This supersoldier serum tastes digusting."